-We have undertaken an initial scenario analysis to identify physical and transitional risk and opportunities to operate below well below 2°C or 1.5°C pathways, as set out in the Paris Agreement 2015.
+We have undertaken our second TCFD assessment to identify physical and transitional risk and opportunities to operate below well below 2°C or 1.5°C pathways, as set out in the Paris Agreement 2015, During 2021 we created an internal shadow cost of carbon strategy that has also informed our TCFD assessment, SBT trajectory and our 2030 roadmap and each progress.
+Each evolving workstream is framed within our inaugural Double-Materility Review, that can be seen in our Sustainability Report.

-100% of our new build schemes benefit from low carbon or renewable technologies, and we undertake POE on every project to help optimise systems performance.
-For the last two years, 100% of completed units have been connected to on-site renewables or low carbon community heating energy infrastructure, including district heating and on-site renewable energy systems.
+100 per cent of our new build schemes benefit from low carbon or renewable technologies, and we undertake POE on every project to help optimise systems performance.
+For the last three years, 100 per cent of completed units have been connected to on-site renewables or low carbon community heating energy infrastructure, including district heating and on-site renewable energy systems.